-Lyall has over 35 years’ experience in senior management, project management and administration in both the public and private sectors and is currently CEO of the Manly Sea Eagles Rugby League Club.
-Lyall is also a Director of Cricket NSW, Deputy President of the NSW Business Chamber, Chairman of the Advisory Board for the Centre for Research at the Western Sydney University and a SportsConnect Ambassador.
+Lyall has over 35 years experience in senior management, project management and administration in both the public and private sectors and is currently CEO of Evolve Housing.
+Lyall is also currently a Director of Cricket NSW, President of the NSW Business Chamber, Chairman of the Centre for Research Advisory Board at the Western Sydney University and a SportsConnect Ambassador.

-Lyall was Executive Director (2001–2005) of an ASX listed merchant bank and investment holding company specialising in corporate finance, corporate advisory, strategic investment, property and asset management, and was formerly its Executive Director, Finance and Administration.
+In former roles Lyall was the Executive Director (2001 -2005) of an ASX listed public company, a merchant bank and investment holding company specializing in corporate finance, corporate advisory, strategic investment, property and asset management, and was formerly its Executive Director Finance and Administration.

-He holds a Masters in Administration (University of NSW) with majors in finance, marketing and organisational management and administration.
+He holds a Masters Degree in Administration (UNSW) with majors in finance, marketing and organizational management and administration.

 A corporate CEO and entrepreneur, Stephanie began her career in 1975 as a graphic designer in mainstream advertising and eventually became increasingly involved in sales promotion, including strategy, concept, design, production and project management, until she reached the position of General Manager within RL Polk, an international company.
 At the time, it was one of the largest direct marketing production and database marketing companies in Australia and Stephanie was its youngest and first female GM.

 Stephanie is currently the CEO of DMC Advertising Group.
 She has twice held the position of President of the Parramatta Chamber of Commerce and is the current Chair of the Salvation Army Western Sydney Red Shield Appeal and a board member of Western Sydney Women.